10 Ways to Improve Bone Health

 Your daily swim and bike ride may be good for your heart, lungs, and weight, but these exercises won't do much for your bones.
-It's important to do weight-bearing exercises -- activities that use what Schneider calls "mechanical strain," which forces your body to work against gravity.
+It's important to do weight-bearing exercises -- activities that use what Schneider calls "mechanical strain."
 Good options are those that involve running and jumping, such as racquet sports, jumping rope, and volleyball.
 Lower impact exercises, like walking and some yoga poses, can also boost bone health, while being gentler on joints.
-Schneider also suggests balance and core-strengthening exercises to improve stability and coordination, which can help prevent falls and lower your risk of a serious fracture.
+Schneider also suggests balance and core-strengthening exercises to improve stability and coordination, which can help prevent falls and serious fractures.

 Build muscle strength.